bhanderisavan/roadside-radar-seg/README.md

 ---

 ## The RoadsideRadar Dataset
-We release the **RoadsideRadar Dataset**, containing:
+We will release the **RoadsideRadar Dataset**, containing:
 - 5399 Annotated radar pcd frames with **point-wise labels** for various road users.
 - snychronized camera frames for visualization purposes.
 - Train / Validation / Test splits as used in the manuscript.

 The dataset is currently being anonymized for GDPR compliance.
-It will be made available via once anonymization is completed.
+It will be made available once anonymization is completed.

 ---